 The Company has understandably seen a downturn during the lockdown period instigated by the COVID-19 pandemic in the UK due to the slowdown in the aerospace sector and the impact of lockdowns on the global industry.
 As the country comes out of lockdown, the Company is seeing an increase in orders and sales are slowly starting to recover.
-The Company has recently undertaken a restructuring and cost-cutting exercise to bring costs into line with the expected volume of business going forward.
+The Company has recently undertaken a restructuring and cost-cutting exercise to bring costs into line with the expected volume of business going forward. ıl эt s

 In order to ensure that sufficient financial resources are in place for the coming year, the Company has recently been successful in obtaining a loan under the CBILS scheme.
 The directors have prepared forecasts covering at least the next 12 months that show that, based on the expected new levels of sales and costs, and the facilities in place, the Company will trade within its existing facilities with some headroom.
 The financial statements are therefore prepared on the going concern basis.
+Approved by the Board on 5 August 2021 and signed on its behalf by: